White Chicken Chili

 Make Soup!

-White Chicken Chili fits perfectly with my annual Thanksgiving Public Service Announcement.
-I recommend adding just one more thing to your already-long to-cook.
+White Chicken Chili fits perfectly with my annual Thanksgiving Public Service Announcement: the recommendation that everyone add just one more thing to your already-too-long to-cook list.

 But it's not what you might think.
 Read on!

 Who else is cooking a big Thanksgiving Dinner this year?
-I really love the kitchen hyper-productivity that Thanksgiving requires but at the end of the day on Tuesday and especially Wednesday, the fridge is full of food but it's all for the Big Day, there's nothing to eat now!
+I really love the kitchen hyper-productivity that Thanksgiving requires but at the end of the day on Tuesday and especially Wednesday, the fridge may be full of food but it's all for the Big Day, there's nothing to eat now!

-1-800-Pizza?
-Sure!
-Or, better yet, on the Sunday or Monday before, make a big pot of soup that'll sustain throughout the week.
-This would be a good one, it makes up quickly, is hearty and filling and can easily pair with biscuits, tortillas, etc. So good!
+Better still, on the Sunday or Monday before, make a big pot of soup that'll sustain throughout the week.
+White Chicken Chili would be a good one, it makes up quickly, is hearty and filling and can easily pair with biscuits, tortillas, etc. So good!

 WHITE CHICKEN CHILI